ArunabhaRC/WebTestingMiniProject/README.md

 ## Technology:
-GitHub: GitHub: Used for project management.
+GitHub: Used for project management.
 Using it to manage the quality of code and also to back up everything needed for the project.

 Intellij: IDE of choice, allowed for easy access to GitHub as I was able to push individual classes as and files when ever I desired.